Suppose that you've plotted a number of data points on a coordinate plane, with the

 To estimate the median age of marriage of males in the year 1946, substitute

-Estimate the median age for the first marriage of a female in the year 1968.
+Now, let's estimate the median age for the first marriage of a female in the year 1968:

 Use the method of interpolation to create a line that approximates the values between 1960 and 1970, since 1968 is between those years.
 We will use the data points (1960, 20.3) and (1970, 20.8) as two points defining a line.